Meet Our Leadership

 The American Folklore Society, founded in 1888 in Cambridge, Massachusetts, and incorporated in Washington, DC, in 1978, is a non-profit organization.
 A 13-member Executive Board, headed by a President and (depending upon the year) either a President-Elect or a Past President, provides leadership for the organization and governs the Society on behalf of its community of members.

 The Society’s Bylaws set forth the purpose of the American Folklore Society and contain foundational guidelines for its organization and operations.
-The Bylaws may be amended by a majority vote of the membership

 The Executive Board meets twice a year.
 Official minutes summarize the Board’s actions and are formally approved by the Board at its next meeting.